philpagel/eggtimer/README.md

 ## command line usage

-You can run this from the command line like this:
+You can run `eggtime.py` directly from the command line.

-    ./eggtime.py
+    ./app/eggtime.py

 And this are the options you can set: